The Maltese Falcon

 Low brow, high morality

 Everyone who loves classic film noir knows the complicated storyline from the 1941 flick starring Humphrey Bogart.
 The Maltese Falcon involves a lot of intrigue among shady, eccentric characters to find a black bird made of gold and jewels.
 And a femme fatale who bewitches our hero, the private investigator Sam Spade.

-But for Spade the most important task is to discover the murderer of his partner Miles Archer, who was bumped off near the beginning of the case, and to bring the killer to justice.
+But for Spade, particularly in the book, the most important task is to discover the murderer of his partner Miles Archer, who was bumped off near the beginning of the case, and to bring the killer to justice.